daveyplate/better-auth-nextjs-pages-starter/README.md

 DATABASE_URL=""
 ```

-Then generate your schema and perform migrations:
+Then generate your schema and perform migrations with drizzle-kit.

 ```bash
 npx @better-auth/cli generate